Mixed Martial Arts Gyms, Events Calendar, Gear and more..

 MMA is one of the worlds fastest growing sports and is increasing in popularity in Australia.
 We have a number of home grown organisations promoting Mixed Martial Arts events across the country.
 Fighters are split into weight classes and compete against those of similar weight.
 Both amateurs and professionals, males and females, take part in competition.

 Fights take place in a cage, commonly an octagon.
 The cage is for the protection of fighters and prevents them falling onto the floor or spectators.
-The use of cages for competition is banned in Western Australia, posing all manner of safety risks, however there is hope this will be overturned in the near future.
+The use of cages for competition was previously banned in some states.

 Training and development is continuously evolving when it comes to Mixed Martial Arts.
 Without the rigid structure and 100’s of years of tradition found with other martial arts, fighters are developing a variety of skill sets based on the need to be well rounded.